Have you ever had a co-worker who can’t seem to stop complaining? It can be frustrating, especially if the complaining gets in the way of your work.

 It is also essential to try and understand the complainer’s perspective before responding.

-Sometimes people complain for reasons that are not necessarily warranted- for example, they might want someone to listen without judging them or providing solutions right away.
+Sometimes people complain for reasons that are not warranted- for example; they might want someone to listen without judging them or providing solutions immediately.

 In these cases, it’s okay to let the complainer talk until they have calmed down a bit; then, you can offer your feedback open-mindedly.